 Does travel insurance cover me if I get Covid when abroad?

 Most travel insurance policies offer a basic level of cover for medical and repatriation expenses if you require medical treatment for illness caused by Covid-19 whilst you are abroad.
-The amount you are covered for is dependant on the policy you choose so you will need to check the policy documents carefully.
-Travel insurance provider Virgin Money will cover medical expenses and additional accommodation costs (limits apply) if the treatment requires your trip to be extended.
-Some insurers, such as LV, also offer cover for activities and excursions that you may miss out on due to having to isolate due to coronavirus whilst you are away.
+The amount you are covered for is dependent on the policy you choose so you will need to check the policy documents carefully.
+Some insurers, such as LV, offer cover for activities and excursions that you may miss out on due to having to isolate due to coronavirus whilst you are away.

 Does travel insurance cover me if I cancel my holiday due to Covid-19?